Updated: Jaundice Levels Chart in Newborns (Jaundice Levels 5,12,15,18,20,30 explained)

 Serum indirect bilirubin level is the most common elevated bilirubin in newborns, high direct bilirubin in newborn infants seen in rare conditions of biliary atresia which requires surgical intervention to prevent any liver damage to the child, and in neonatal hepatitis.

 Risky Jaundice levels:

-Normal total bilirubin level is any value from 0.3 to 1.0 mg/dL.
-In a newborn, due to less mature liver function and absent of microorganisms (both are processing bilirubin), normal bilirubin level in a newborn under 5 mg/dL, then go higher in many newborns, the infant bilirubin levels usually fall substantially by day 7, the bilirubin risk level in newborns are more than 15 mg/dL before 48 hours old, more than 18 mg/dL before 72 hours old, more than 20 mg/dL anytime for both healthy born or preterm delivery).
+The normal total bilirubin level is any value from 0.3 to 1.0 mg/dL.
+In a newborn, due to less mature liver function and absence of microorganisms (both are processing bilirubin), normal bilirubin level in a newborn under 5 mg/dL, then go higher in many newborns, the infant bilirubin levels usually fall substantially by day 7, the bilirubin risk level in newborns are more than 15 mg/dL before 48 hours old, more than 18 mg/dL before 72 hours old, more than 20 mg/dL anytime for both healthy born or preterm delivery).

 High indirect bilirubin in newborns is a result of accelerated RBCs breakdown due to:

 - Blood type incompatibility between the mother and her newborn, recommended for Blood film examination to observe hemoglobin level, NRBCs and reticulocyte count.

 - Lack of oxygen (hypoxia), Arterial blood gases test is recommended.

 - Diseases that can affect the liver, liver function tests are recommended.

 Hyperbilirubinemia risk levels in infants: